-Dr. Selmar Smit (TNO) will present together with Peter de Kock (Pandora Intelligence) a perspective on present AI-implementations and experiments in the domain of National Security.
+Dr. Selmar Smit (TNO) will present together with Maaike Lousberg (Pandora Intelligence) a perspective on present AI-implementations and experiments in the domain of National Security.
 Dr. Stephan Raaijmakers (TNO) and a representative from the ministry of Defence will highlight research and applications within the Defence domain.

-Self-driving vehicles Hosted by Hala Elrofai and Jan-Pieter Paardekooper Due to the complexity of driving in the real world, AI presents an indispensable technology for the development of autonomous driving functions.
+Self-driving vehicles Hosted by Dr Hala Elrofai (TNO) Due to the complexity of driving in the real world, AI presents an indispensable technology for the development of autonomous driving functions.
 Many of the practical difficulties coming from real-world driving put significant challenges on the development and use of AI-enabled technology in this domain.
 Examples include the trade-off between performance and speed; and the trade-off between comfort and safety.
 Other challenges relate to the need to guarantee meaningful human control and to provide proper timely explanations to the various users involved – such as the driver, road authorities and other actors on the road, for acceptability and safety.
-This session is opened by Prof. Marieke Martens (TNO, TU Twente), who will discuss the need of a context-aware, self-aware and user-aware AI as enabler for self-driving vehicles.
-Two more presentations by experts in the field will be followed by discussion session on the challenges of AI for self-driving vehicles.
+This session is opened by Prof. Marieke Martens (TNO, TU Twente), who will discuss the need of a context-, user- and self-aware AI as enabler for self-driving vehicles.
+Dr. Jan-Pieter Paardekooper (TNO, RU Nijmegen) will speak about how Big Data and AI can be used to make the roads safer.
+From TU Eindhoven, Dr. Gijs Dubbelman will speak about Autonomous driving: from perception to anticipation.
+Following this, Gerben Feddes (RDW) will try to answer the question: What if technology takes over all driving tasks?
+The session will be finalised by a panel discussion on the challenges of AI for self-driving vehicles.

 ICT and Cyber Hosted by Freek Bomhof Big Data and AI are used in many domains, but of course the ICT domain itself is also in the picture.
 An eye-catching point of this is cyber security.
 There is a lot of data involved in detecting illegal activities on the internet and setting up protection against these activities.
 Analyzing these data-flows, which are enormous, increasingly relies on AI and ML models.
 The application of these AI and ML models leads to new legal, ethical and technological challenges.
 In this session, three perspectives are presented.
 The Dutch Cyber Security Center (NCSC) presents the way in which they improve cybersecurity in the Netherlands.
 TNO presents the scientific insights in the area of ethics and the system of law that are related to Malicious AI.
 Next, TNO presents the technological and European perspective from the current research on Dark Web and Virtual Currencies, more specifically how you collect data without having to drag a whole dragnet through the internet.